slightech/MYNT-EYE-S-SDK/docs/src/firmware/upgrade.rst

 Please use the MYNT EYE TOOL to upgrade the firmware.

-You can download the firmware and MYNT EYE TOOL installation package in the ``Firmwares`` folder of `MYNTEYE_BOX <http://www.myntai.com/mynteye/s/download>`_ .
+You can download the firmware and MYNT EYE TOOL installation package in the ``Firmwares`` folder of `MYNTEYE_BOX(Download Link) <http://www.myntai.com/mynteye/s/download>`_ .
 The file structure is as follows:

 .. code-block:: none